mustafa-mun/seo-image-optimizer/README.md

 # seo-image-optimizer
 This Command Line Interface (CLI) tool allows you to download and optimize images from a webpage for SEO purposes.
-It helps automate the process of fetching images, optimizing them for size and quality, and storing them in a specified output directory.
+It helps automate the process of fetching images, optimizing them for quality and storing them in a specified output directory.
 It also generates XML sitemap entries and HTML image tags for easy integration into your website.

 ## Installation